dindasrg/ArtiArt/README.md

 # arti_art

-A project to everyday art appreciation
+A project for everyday art appreciation